 When you apply a car ceramic coating to your vehicle’s paint, it fills all of the microscopic imperfections in the paint, hence making the surface perfectly smooth.
-This additional layer of protection helps improve hydrophobic properties and make the paint water-resistant.
-It also makes it resistant to scratches, chemicals, UV light, bird droppings, bug splatter, road grime, and many more.
+This additional layer of protection helps improve hydrophobic properties and makes the paint water-resistant.
+It also makes it resistant to scratches, chemicals, UV light, bird droppings, bug splatter, road grime, and much more.

 The bond between the car paint and ceramic coatings is usually a semi-permanent one, which means it can’t break down or wash away and does not require repeated application every month.